marc-mabe/php-enum/README.md

 * `SplEnum` is not build-in into PHP and requires pecl extension installed.
 * Instances of the same value of an `SplEnum` are not the same instance.
 * No support for `EnumMap` or `EnumSet`.

+# Changelog

+Changes are documented in the (release page)[https://github.com/marc-mabe/php-enum/releases].

 # Install